Swimming with your baby is one of the most wonderful experiences you can share together.

 - Relax! the most important thing for you to do is be as chilled out as possible and enjoy every second!
 Your Splasher will pick up on your mood and the more relaxed you are the more fun they will have.

 - The sounds, smells, and extra stimulation of the pool environment is a lot for Splashers to take in at first and there can be tears within the fist few weeks.
 Expect this.
 It's normal and natural.
 Consider a quiet and serene class to be a bonus!
 Everyone will have their turn with an unsettled little one from time to time - but they always settle down in the end.

 - First Swims are usually best done with their main carer (usually mum).
 Little ones take their comfort from mum and she is familiar and soothing to them.
 This is not a rule, dad's are welcome to do first swims and many dads have a fabulous experience.
 We generally find that after 2 or 3 swims with mum Splashers are much more settled and receptive to swimming with dad.
 Dad often appreciates being able to watch too and build his own confidence from the side!

 - When your baby gets out of the water they will probably be cold, tired and hungry.
 Have a generously sized hooded bath towel ready and milk or a healthy snack with you.

 Want to book?

-To find a local Floaties class click the "Find a Class!" link at the top of this page.
-Otherwise just complete the form below with your details and availbility and we'll let you know where the Floaties spaces are most local to you.
+To find a local Splashers class click the "Find a Class!" link at the top of this page.
+Otherwise just complete the form below with your details and availbility and we'll let you know where the Splashers spaces are most local to you.

-We hope you have a wonderful time starting your little one's swimming journey with us.
+We hope you have a wonderful time starting - or continuing - your little one's swimming journey with us.